metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 The basic way to fine-tune a model is to use the ``mtt train`` command with the available pre-trained model defined in an ``options.yaml`` file.
 In this case, all the weights of the model will be adapted to the new dataset.
-In contrast to to the training continuation, the optimizer and scheduler state will be reset.
+In contrast to the training continuation, the optimizer and scheduler state will be reset.
 You can still adjust the training hyperparameters in the ``options.yaml`` file, but the model architecture will be taken from the checkpoint.